 Skip to content

-When connecting Tallyfy® to external online tools (such as Zapier, Slack, Google Drive, and other services), you may encounter login or authorization problems.
-These issues frequently stem from conflicting login information, cached data, or stored cookies in your regular browser session.
+When connecting Tallyfy to external tools like middleware, Slack, or Google Drive, you might hit login or authorization problems.
+These usually come from conflicting login info, cached data, or stored cookies in your regular browser session.

-Utilizing your browser’s private browsing mode (also called Incognito, InPrivate, or Private Window) often resolves these connection issues by providing a completely clean browsing session without accessing stored cookies, cached data, or saved login credentials.
+Your browser’s private browsing mode (also called Incognito, InPrivate, or Private Window) fixes these issues by giving you a clean session - no stored cookies, cached data, or saved credentials.

-• Multiple account conflicts (e.g., different Google accounts) requiring clear account identification during connection setup
+• Multiple account conflicts (e.g., different Google accounts) during connection setup

 1. Click the three-dot menu (⋮) in the top right corner.